QualITAWG/qualitawg.github.io/0-Calls.md

 - Deadline: **May, 31st**
 - Notification: **June, 10th**
-- Submission Formats: extended abstracts must be submitted in PDF format, following the IEEE template available at https://www.ieee.org/conferences/publishing/templates.html, and must not exceed **three pages** in length, including references.
+- Submission Formats: extended abstracts must be in English, submitted in PDF format, following the CEUR-WS template available at the following [link](https://ceur-ws.org/HOWTOSUBMIT.html#CEURART), and must not exceed **four pages** in length, including references.

+Two kinds of submissions are accepted:
+- Original, unpublished contributions to be included in an open-access post-proceeding volume of CEUR Workshop Proceedings, indexed by both Scopus and DBLP;
+- Already published or preliminary work that will not be included in the post-proceedings volume.

+Authors are requested to clearly indicate whether they would like to have their paper included in the post-proceedings volume.

+Submissions are single-blind and indicate the names and affiliations of the authors.

-Panel and Keynote proposals, Industrial, Outlook 2030, and blue sky contributions and ideas.
-To such a purpose, the following information should be submitted:
+For Panel and Keynote proposals, Industrial, Outlook 2030, and 5-Minute Pitch Presentations, the following information should be submitted:

 - Title
 - Authors/Panelist/Keynote speakers